pcalcado/java-api-wrapper/README.md

   * [UploadFile][] uploads a file to SoundCloud.

 You can use gradle tasks to compile and run these examples with one command.
+If you don't want to use gradle there is also a precompiled jar with all dependencies available for download ([jar-all][]).

 First create a wrapper, remember to substitute all credentials with real ones ([register an app][register-app] if you need client_id/secret):

+    # with gradle
     $ gradle createWrapper -Pclient_id=my_client_id \
         -Pclient_secret=mys3cr3t \
         -Plogin=api-testing \
         -Ppassword=testing

+    # with plain java
+    $ java -classpath java-api-wrapper-1.0.0-all.jar \
+        com.soundcloud.api.examples.CreateWrapper \
+        my_client_id mys3cr3t api-testing testing

+Output:

     got token from server: Token{
       access='0000000KNYbSTHKNZC2tq7Epkgxvgmhu',